 Hydroponics is usually grown indoor or in a greenhouse.
 This means growers will take full management of the environment - climate, temperature, lights, ventilation, and so on.

 History of Hydroponics

 Hydroponic cultivation does not occur overnight.
-In fact, it has evolved from primitive types and has undergone lots of recent scientific discoveries by scientists.
-And what we have today is modern Hydroponics, which have been in wide application by greenhouse farm as well as Hydroponic hobbyists.
+In fact, it has evolved from primitive types and has undergone lots of scientific researches by scientists.
+And what we have today is modern Hydroponics, which have been in wide application by greenhouse farmers as well as Hydroponic hobbyists.